p-conrad/iot-energy-meter/Readme.md

 This is a program intended to run on WAGO I/O System 750/753 series programmable logic controllers (PLC), replacing the default CoDeSys/e!Cockpit runtime.
 Taking control of the local KBus, it scans for all compatible 750-795/794 power measurement modules and cyclically reads out a predefined set of measurement values while honouring the PLC cycle time.
 Once a set of measurements is completed, a timestamp is added and the results are sent out via MQTT to a configured MQTT broker.
+While similar functionality can be achieved programming the devices natively in the PLC runtime, this program aims to be a compile-once-deploy-anywhere solution, being able to handle varying device configurations without needing to program each one individually, and with little tooling required.
+With some work, it may also be possible to automatically build and deploy it from within a CI/CD pipeline.

-This project is the result of my master's thesis and was originally created as a part of the [WINNER Reloaded](https://winner-projekt.de/) research project for reading energy data in a residential neighbourhood.
+This project is the result of my master's thesis and was originally created as a part of the [WINNER Reloaded](https://winner-projekt.de/) research project for reading energy data in a residential neighbourhood and measuring the impact of various setups on the network usage.
 Development concluded at the beginning of 2021 and while I have been updating some parts to reflect recent changes to WAGO's PFC Firmware SDK, some more testing will be required to guarantee correct compilation and execution on newer firmware versions.
 This repository will be updated accordingly when I get the chance to test and verify it with a real PLC again.

 ## Features